jposada202020/CircuitPython_uplot/docs/quick_start.rst

     b = [3, 5, 1, 7]
     my_bar = Bar(plot, a, b, color=0xFF1000, fill=True, color_palette=[0xFF1000, 0x00FF00, 0xFFFF00, 0x123456], max_value=10)

-Then you can update the values of the bar plot:
+Then you can update the values of the bar plot in a loop:

 .. code-block:: python